-Danaher has around 240 manufacturing and distribution facilities worldwide.
-125 of these facilities are located in the US in more than 40 states; roughly 120 locations reside outside the US in over 50 other countries throughout Asia, Europe, North America, South America and Australia.
-The company generates almost half of its revenue from North America, primarily the US.
+Danaher has around 255 manufacturing and distribution facilities worldwide.
+130 of these facilities are located in the US in more than 40 states; roughly 125 locations reside outside the US in over 50 other countries throughout Asia, Europe, North America, South America and Australia.
+The company generates almost half of its revenue from North America, primarily the US (42% of sales).

 Key Danaher subsidiaries include Beckman Coulter, Matco Tools Corporation, Jacobs Vehicle Systems, Tektronix, X-Rite, EskoArtwork, Linx Printing Technologies, Fluke Corporation, Keithley Instruments, Sybron Dental Specialties, Trojan Technologies, Gems Sensors, Gilbarco, and Sea-Bird Electronics.

-Danaher has enjoyed three straight years of unprecedented growth.
-Its revenues rose by 13% from $16.1 billion in 2011 to roughly $18.3 billion in 2012.
-Profits were also up by 10% from $2.2 billion to nearly $2.4 billion in 2012.
+Danaher has enjoyed five straight years of unprecedented growth.
+Its revenues rose by 5% from roughly $18.3 billion in 2012 to $19.1 billion in 2013.
+Profits were also up by 13% from nearly $2.4 billion in 2012 to $2.7 billion in 2013.
 Both of these totals represented historic milestones for the company.

-The company's growth for 2012 was led by a 40% spike in sales from its Life Sciences & Diagnostics segment due to higher demand within the clinical, acute care, and pathology diagnostic spheres.
-Danaher was helped by a 27% increase in sales from China and a 15% and 10% jump in sales for the US and Japan, respectively.
-The record-setting revenue was also the result of the 2011 acquisition of Beckman Coulter.
+The company's historic growth for 2013 was led by a 6% spike in sales from its Life Sciences & Diagnostics segment due to higher demand within the clinical, acute care, and pathology diagnostic spheres.
+Danaher was also helped by increases in automation hardware products in high-growth markets, particularly China.